bitcoinaff/guide/readme.md

 ### What Not To Do

-XXX is not a low class marketing directory.
+BitcoinBestBuy.com is not a low class marketing directory.
 Do not SPAM links in articles.
 Add appropriate and objective links to Bitcoin community or news websites in the community section.<p>
 For obvious reasons, when dealing with translations you should not change the meaning of any text or add or change links.
 Such changes should be discussed first.

 # Other Language Versions

 ### For Web developers / Designers / Translators

-Each localized version of XXX is independent of each other and uses static HTML, CSS or PHP files.
+Each localized version of BitcoinBestBuy.com is independent of each other and uses static HTML, CSS or PHP files.

 Folders are currently ready for the following languages and labled by [ISO 639 language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes):
 <ul><li><a href="/zh/">Chinese</a> [zh]</li><li><a href="/nl/">Dutch</a> [nl]</li></li><li><b><a href="/en/">English</a> [en] - This is the default source.</b></li><li><a href="/de/">German</a> [de]</li><li><a href="/fi/>Finnish</a> [fi]</li><li><a href="/fr/">French</a> [fr]</li><li><a href="/el/">Greek</a> [el]</li><li><a href="/no/">Norwegian</a> [no]</li><li><a href="/ja/">Japanese</a> [ja]</li><li><a href="/pl/">Polish</a> [pl]</li><li><a href="/pt/">Portugese</a> [pt]</li><li><a href="/ru/">Russian</a> [ru]</li><li><a href="/es/">Spanish</a> [es]</li><li><a href="/sv/">Swedish</a> [sv]</li><li><a href="/tl/">Tagalog/Filipino</a> [tl]</li><li><a href="/tr/">Turkish</a> [tr]</li></ul>